 See our fact sheets on the main species fished in Québec for details of their principal characteristics, and to learn how to recognize them.

 Unless otherwise indicated, the major species categories include several subspecies.
 For more information, see the glossary.

-Particular rules, in addition to quotas and, for some species, length limits, apply to the following species.
+Particular rules, in addition to quotas, apply to the following species.

 Rainbow smelt: You may fish for rainbow smelt at night using authorized fishing gear, from December 1, 2019 to April 23, 2020 in a portion of a salmon river in which rainbow smelt fishing is authorized.

 Whitefish, rainbow smelt, burbot, mollusks and crustaceans: Particular types of fishing are authorized for these species, in very specific situations.

 Atlantic salmon: Atlantic salmon fishing is highly sought-after as an activity and is governed by special rules.

 Striped bass, lake sturgeon, muskellunge, lake trout: Like the walleye and Atlantic salmon, these species are also be subject to length limits.

 Char: Catch weight limits apply if you fish for char in certain northern zones.